White wine: Vitamins

 Vitamin C (or ascorbic acid) is present in the grape and the must up to 50 milligrams per litre.
 It is a protection in the wort against the oxidation phenomenon.
-In the presence of oxygen it produces hydrogen peroxide; by this reaction it deprives the enzymes in the wort of oxygen that is necessary to oxidize the wine.
-Since 1962 the addition of vitamin C in the wine has been allowed to a maximum of 15 grams per hectolitre at the time of packaging to stabilize the wine.
+In the presence of oxygen it produces hydrogen peroxide; by this reaction it deprives the enzymes in the wort of oxygen that is necessary to oxidise the wine.
+Since 1962 the addition of vitamin C in the wine has been allowed to a maximum of 15 grams per hectolitre at the time of packaging to stabilise the wine.
 Experiments in the late 2000s tried to determine a method to add it to fresh harvests or in the wort.

 Vitamin B1 or thiamine is present at a concentration between 0.2 and 0.5 milligrams per litre.
 This vitamin is necessary for the proper growth of yeasts that ensure alcoholic fermentation.
-In the must of healthy grapes the natural quantity is sufficient for the yeast.
+In the must of healthy grapes, the natural quantity is sufficient for the yeast.
 On the other hand, for a degraded harvest (by gray mold), the degradation of this vitamin leads the winemaker to add it to the must to ensure a trouble-free fermentation.
 In the case of a harvest with a very clear wort and low temperature the yeast works in a limited way and the addition of thiamine can help avoid a difficult end of fermentation.
 Legislation limits the amount added to 30 milligrams per hectolitre.